 Does Fitbit Count Stationary Bike As Steps?

-Fitbit will naturally pick up steps as you’re cycling, even though you’re not actually on foot.
-There are times when I have been wearing my Fitbit on a ride and clocked up over 30,000 steps!
+Fitbit will naturally pick up steps as you cycle, even though you’re not on foot.
+There are times when I have been wearing my Fitbit on a stationary bike and clocked up over 30,000 steps!

 The best thing to do is set your Fitbit to the spinning activity and log your exercise that way.

-There is no way to avoid tracking those steps but as your hand is predominately on the handlebars, you shouldn’t get a huge amount.
+There is no way to avoid tracking those steps, but as your hand is predominately on the handlebars, you shouldn’t get a considerable amount.

 How To Record Your Indoor Cycling With iOS Using Fitbit

-- Open the Fitbit app and on the dashboard tape the exercise tile.
+- Open the Fitbit app and tap the exercise tile on the dashboard.
 This will show you your exercise history

 - On the top right corner, there should be a stopwatch corner.
 Tap that.